sikvelsigma/ANSYS-WB-Batch-Script/README.md

 ## How to use
 First of all, this is all made with running it on a remote machine in mind, when you don't have an ability to install additional software or open apps, but have access to a file system.
 Second of all, in my work I use a specialised hierarchical software which does not support making changes to already existing files, so there is a need to be able to import modules by their modified names (like *WBInterface_100.py* for example).
 That is why there is this weird system with **exac()** commands implemented to input all those modules.
-So, the simplest way to use all of this would be to drop all the files in the same folder were your ANSYS WB archive/project currently resides, configure .bat file for your machine and run it.
+So, the simplest way to use all of this would be:

+1. Drop all the files in the same folder where your ANSYS WB archive/project currently resides
+2. Configure *.bat* file for your machine and run it.

+That's it!
+Easy and simple as I intended.
 The script will automatically try to find *.wbpz* file and open it.
 Failing that it will try to find a *.wbpj* file.
 After the project is opened, it will try to issue a global Update command for all DPs (Design Points) present.
+You don't need to delete methods that try to input parameters since they won't raise an error if they don't find anything, but it will be logged to a log file.

+## Additional functionality
 You can also input/output WB parameters with multiple DPs which will managed automatically.
 All you need to do is to create 2 csv files:
 - *.control* or *_control.csv*
 - *.input* or *_input.csv*